jamie-brannan/hundred-days-swift/09__projectEight/d037__notes.md

 > 3. Appends the button to the `activatedButtons` array
 > 4. Hides the button that was tapped.
 >
->The `activatedButtons` array is being used to hold all buttons that the player has tapped before submitting their answer.
-This is important because we're hiding each button as it is tapped, so if the user taps "Clear" we need to know which buttons are currently in use so we can re-show them.
-You already created an empty method for clear being tapped, so fill it in like this:
+>The `activatedButtons` array is being _used to hold all buttons that the player has tapped before submitting their answer_.
+>* This is important because we're hiding each button as it is tapped, so if the user taps "Clear" we need to know which buttons are currently in use so we can re-show them.
+>
+>You already created an empty method for clear being tapped, so fill it in like this:

 ```swift
 @objc func clearTapped(_ sender: UIButton) {